ronin1/fastapi-template/README.md

 ## Running the App for the First Time

+Assuming you have `Docker` installed properly with `make` and you're on Linux or a variant of Unix (like MacOS).
 To build & run the whole thing, simply execute the following from repository root path:

 ```sh
 # this will build all local containers & launch docker-compose.yml